“I’m telling you, dude. You need a ‘side bank’ like SF Fire.”

 He also argues the shock value of an advertising campaign like SF Fire’s can detract from the brand of the institution itself.
 Instead, the jolt of the joke will be what sticks with prospective members.
 They’ll be less likely to remember SF Fire, or its unique brand.

 Mabus acknowledges it’s a bold statement, especially on behalf of a credit union.
-But, there’s still something missing.
+But, there’s still something missing in his view.

 “It seems they’re progressive and open-minded,” he says.
 “I just wish they would’ve picked something that could have been just as creative and attention-grabbing that has a more positive association.”